Location, Location, Location

 We support our clients’ businesses by writing strong bilingual contracts, ensuring their intellectual property is protected, and conducting thorough due diligence.
 We also assist with entity formation, statutory compliance, operations finance and local partnerships, and we have successfully resolved countless legal disputes between entities from different countries.

 Adrián Cisneros Aguilar oversees Harris Bricken’s Mexico practice and is part of our Latin America team.
 He studied law at Panamericana University in Mexico City then earned a Master’s degree in International and Chinese Law at Wuhan University, followed by a Doctor of Laws degree with specialization in Chinese Law at Shanghai Jiao Tong University.
 He was the first Mexican attorney to earn a Doctor’s degree in Law in China.
 Adrián also teaches law and business at Universidad Anáhuac, one of Mexico’s most prestigious universities and heads up an international consultancy for SMEs and governments looking to set up and operate effectively in Mexico or Asia.
-He is fluent in Spanish, English, and Chinese.
+He is fluent in Spanish, English, French and Chinese.

 MANUFACTURING IN MEXICO